olugbeminiyi2000/MedHack_Life_Prescriber/README.md

 app.conf.task_default_queue = 'default'
 ```

-## Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.